KWHYTHUB/build-geode-mod/README.md

     # Path to the project which to build.
 Defaults to current directory.
     path: ''

-    # Set this to true if you plan on merging .geode files later.
+    # Set this to true if you plan on merging .sapphire files later.
 See the README for more info.
     # Default: false
     combine: ''
 ```